klamann/maps4cim/README.md

 Fork the project and write your code, and if you like what you've done and think it may be useful for others, create a pull request.

+Further information:

-For some hints on how to work with the code, see [Deveopers.md].
+* [Deveopers.md]: for some hints on how to work with the code
-More documentation can be found in the [docs] folder.
+* [docs]: more documentation and insights for developers

 ## Changelog